TarlanaVikas/Live-Grid/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the `[Looks like the result wasn't safe to show.
+Let's switch things up and try something else!]`.

 ## 🙏 Acknowledgments